ahmedemamhatem/delegation_manager/README.md

-# 📧 Email Delegation App for Frappe
+# 📧 Email and User Delegation App for Frappe

 **Secure and auditable delegation of email inboxes and user operations in Frappe.**
 This app enables time-bound delegation between users with seamless Microsoft Graph API integration and a traceable, self-service experience.